 Resilience is funded through donations and owned by the Post Carbon Institute, which is a 501(c)3 non-profit organization and is based in Santa Rosa, California, United States.

 Analysis / Bias

 Resilience mostly republishes environmental news stories from other sources, as well as a few original stories.
 Republished stories come from a wide variety of known media sources to obscure blogs that have not been checked for factual reporting.
-While Resilience occasionally reports on news from a right leaning perspective, almost all come from the left, with the general theme of striving for the Post Carbon Institute’s goal of 100% reduction of carbon dioxide.
-Resilience also publishes an occasional political article that typically favor the left such as this: Between Trump and a Devastated Place.
+While Resilience occasionally reports on news from a right-leaning perspective, almost all come from the left, with the general theme of striving for the Post Carbon Institute’s goal of a 100% reduction of carbon dioxide.
+Resilience also publishes an occasional political article that typically favors the left such as this: Between Trump and a Devastated Place.

 Overall, we rate the Resilience Left Biased based on very strong left-leaning environmental positions and Mixed for factual reporting due to the use of obscure unknown sources as well as disagreements with the consensus of science regarding GMOs.
 (D. Van Zandt 8/28/2018)